 Who it is best for

-Narrow living rooms where a big sectional is unrealistic
+- Narrow living rooms where a large sectional is unrealistic

-People who like a chaise but still want modular flexibility
+- People who want a chaise without giving up modular flexibility

 Where it falls short

-Low back profile still limits head/neck support late at night
+- Low back still limits head and neck support

 Pros & Cons